Be One of the Elite Fashion Minority Wearing a Bra that Actually Fits

 - Lesley Scott

-[Note: This was written in partnership with Panache Lingerie.
+[Note: This was originally published in 12/18/12 in partnership with Panache Lingerie.
+The link to My Curves & Me was added on 6/7/13.
 The words are mine.]FOLLOW FASHIONTRIBES ON TWITTER!

 JOIN US ON FACEBOOK!